Hosted by Dr. Shalon’s Maternal Action Project

-This flagship gathering brings together a powerful cross-section of maternal health leaders: policymakers, healthcare professionals, advocates, and faith leaders from across the state and beyond.
-Together, we will reflect on Georgia’s maternal health landscape, spotlight promising innovations, and build shared strategies to protect and support Black families.
+This flagship gathering unites a powerful cross-section of maternal health leaders—policymakers, healthcare professionals, advocates, and faith leaders—from communities nationwide.
+Together, we will reflect on the state of maternal health, spotlight promising innovations, and build shared strategies to protect and uplift Black families everywhere.

 Who Should Attend